- NA release: 23rd June 1998

 There’s a few modes such as an endurance mode fighting random opponents, the standard arcade mode and some tournament options for multiplayer.
 The practice mode also gives you a move list, but this is only on a static screen and you can’t pin one to try.

-This seems like the N64’s most solid fighter, although it doesn’t try to do anything special either.
+This seems like the N64’s most solid fighter so far, although it doesn’t try to do anything special either.

 James Price, N64 Magazine #20